(Copyright© 2017 by Larry Gowdy) Lack of security can cause your website to go offline.

 The hosting service is down.
 Some hosting services have good dependability with an up-time of over 99%, but many hosting services are mediocre with up-times of around 90%-95%, which is bad for business websites.
 And then there are many really bad hosting services that have so many problems that some websites can't stay online more than 50% of the time.

 I prefer to use one of two hosting services.
-One host has about a 99.9% up-time with the highest speeds known, and the cost is about half of low quality hosts.
+One of the hosts has about a 99.99% up-time with the highest speeds known, and the cost is about half of low quality hosts.
 The second host has a lot of added features — like extensive statistics and automated software installation — and the cost is very cheap, but the speed is not the best.
 Both hosts are good enough for most any website, but I choose between the two depending on which features the customer needs.

 Some big-name hosting services purposefully turn off websites for the purpose of trying to sell the customers more expensive hosting plans.
 Of the many hosting services that I have tested over the past eighteen years, the two that I use now are the only ones known to be reliable.

 The domain name is not renewed.
 It seems odd, but roughly half of the websites that I am familiar with went offline because the domain owners failed to pay the annual renewal fees.
 Some of the failures to renew were by accident — the owners simply forgot to pay their bill — but other domains expired because of the owners expecting the domains to remain active without being renewed.